-ODBE is keen to ensure that all its schools nurture and develop their distinctiveness as church schools, recognising the heritage of those established before the 1870 Schools Act which were set up for the education of the poor of the parish.
-ODBE encourages its schools which are their own admission authorities to remain as inclusive as possible.
-To aid schools and academies in an inclusive approach, ODBE recommends that governing bodies consider admission criteria which minimise the impact of faith and, where possible, not to use church affiliation criteria in their admissions policies.
+ODBE is keen to ensure that all its schools nurture and develop their distinctiveness as church schools, particularly recognising the heritage of those established before the 1870 Schools Act which were set up for the education of the poor of the parish.

+ODBE encourages its schools to remain as inclusive as possible and strongly recommends that church affiliation criteria are not used in admissions policies.